-The Nike Air Zoom SuperRep was built specifically for the rigors of high-intensity classes… and therefore, built for me and my day to day job as a Fitness Professional.
+The Nike Air Zoom SuperRep 2 was built specifically for the rigours of high-intensity classes – circuit training, HIIT and other fast-paced exercise – and therefore, built for me and my day to day job as a Fitness Professional.
 The entire range – details later on – is built to serve the performance needs of class-based fitness athletes.

 As it stands, I just took delivery of a pair of SuperReps… that I’ve purchased myself.
 So I’ll finally be able to finish this post and share my first hand experience of the trainers.